Theory of tides: Doodson numbers

-$l$ is the mean anomaly of the Moon (distance from its perigee).
+$\ell$ is the mean anomaly of the Moon (distance from its perigee).

-$l'$ is the mean anomaly of the Sun (distance from its perigee).
+$\ell'$ is the mean anomaly of the Sun (distance from its perigee).

 $F$ is the Moon's mean argument of latitude (distance from its node).

 $D$ is the Moon's mean elongation (distance from the sun).

 It is possible to define several auxiliary variables on the basis of combinations of these.

 In terms of this system, each tidal constituent frequency can be identified by its Doodson numbers.
-The strongest tidal constituent "M_{2}" has a frequency of 2 cycles per lunar day, its Doodson numbers are usually written 255.555, meaning that its frequency is composed of twice the first Doodson argument, and zero times all of the others.
-The second strongest tidal constituent "S_{2}" is influenced by the sun, and its Doodson numbers are 273.555, meaning that its frequency is composed of twice the first Doodson argument, +2 times the second, -2 times the third, and zero times each of the other three.
+The strongest tidal constituent "M_{2}" has a frequency of two cycles per lunar day, its Doodson numbers are usually written 255.555, meaning that its frequency is composed of twice the first Doodson argument, and zero times all of the others.
+The second-strongest tidal constituent S_{2} is influenced by the sun, and its Doodson numbers are 273.555, meaning that its frequency is composed of twice the first Doodson argument, +2 times the second, -2 times the third, and zero times each of the other three.
 This aggregates to the angular equivalent of mean solar time +12 hours.
 These two strongest component frequencies have simple arguments for which the Doodson system might appear needlessly complex, but each of the hundreds of other component frequencies can be briefly specified in a similar way, showing in the aggregate the usefulness of the encoding.